The following article was originally published in May of 2019.

 A CANADIAN HERITAGE MOMENT. #WeTheNorth pic.twitter.com/pndqmiPHPX- Toronto Raptors (@Raptors) May 13, 2019

-Conversely, this entire season has been about far more than merely one season for the Toronto Raptors who seemingly pushed in the chips on this entire run when they made the trade for Leonard last summer.
-When you take a step back to consider everything - Toronto's painful postseason history, the impending free agency for Kawhi Leonard, the chance to close out at home - Sunday's Game 7 felt like the single most important game in franchise history.
+Conversely, the entire 2018-19 season had been about far more than merely one season for the Raptors, who seemingly pushed in the chips on this entire run when they made the trade for Leonard.
+When you take a step back to consider everything - Toronto's painful postseason history, the impending free agency for Leonard, the chance to close out at home - Game 7 felt like the single most important game in franchise history.

-Instead, in the span of a few bounces on the rim that felt like eternity and with the entire fate of the franchise hanging in the balance, there's a chance that everything just changed.
+Instead, in the span of a few bounces on the rim that felt like an eternity and with the entire fate of the franchise hanging in the balance, everything changed.

 In the broader context of what one shot might mean for a city, there's no comparison.

 Both are incredible moments and like Jordan's three decades ago, Leonard's will stand the test of time as one of those shots which lives on in eternity.

 When moments like these happen in any sport, it can be easy to get caught up in the moment, to sensationalize and blow things completely out of proportion.
 What's new is often times falsely deemed what's best, the flavour of the month that doesn't truly warrant the in-the-moment attention when closely analyzed and examined from every conceivable angle.

 When you factor in the full context, it becomes clear that recognizing Leonard's shot for everything it represents is far more than being merely a prisoner of the moment.